Keeping or Selling The Marital Home Upon Divorce

 Once upon a time, divorcing couples enjoyed the consolation of dividing a home that had appreciated during their ownership as well as easy mortgage funding for the purchase of a replacement home or the refinancing of an existing mortgage.
 No more.

-The collapse of the housing market makes the disposition of the marital home, which is often the largest asset a divorcing couple divides, very much a problem.
-Moreover, with nearly one in six homes "underwater" -- that is, the mortgage is greater the market value -- the traditional divorce regime has been turned upside down.
+A collapse of the housing market makes the disposition of the marital home, which is often the largest asset a divorcing couple divides, very much a problem.
+Moreover, with nearly one in six homes "underwater" - that is, the mortgage is greater than the market value - the traditional divorce regime has been turned upside down.
 Divorcing spouses "used to fight about who gets to keep the house.
 Now we fight about who gets stuck with a dead cow," said Gary Nickelson, president of the American Academy of Matrimonial Lawyers.

 Normally, a divorcing couple divides the family home in one of three ways: one, sell it on the market; two, a buyout of one spouse by the other; three, joint ownership with sale at a later date.

 Some spouses, who might want to use options one or two, now are forced to take option three.
 And some, according to reports, are even sharing the house during and after the divorce.

 A collapse of the housing market raises a major consideration for divorcing mothers who want to keep the marital home.
 Courts frequently award the family home to the custodial mother, but a woman who accepts it as her share of the marital estate should think very long about the deal.
 Even under the best conditions, a house is barren asset; it pays nothing until it is sold.
 The Great Recession has made this economic equation even more difficult: no one knows how far the housing market will sink.
 In some parts of the United States, houses have lost 30 percent or more of their value since the peak of the housing boom.
 And in places where the housing mania ran wildest, the bottom - the point where housing prices level - is not in sight.